CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab03.md

 1. Delete query dialog appears.
 Select **Delete** to confirm.

-**Note**: Please make sure the query has four steps and wait for the query to finish loading.
+   Note: Please make sure the query has four applied steps and wait for the query to finish loading.
 It may take a few minutes.

 ### <a name="_toc152196230"></a>Task 7: Create Geo query by Copy – Option 2

 Now we need to merge these queries to create the Geo dimension.
 Let’s copy the query again from the Power BI Desktop file.
 This time let’s copy the code from Advanced Editor.

 1. Navigate back to the **Power Query window** of the Power BI Desktop file.